ThinkUpLLC/ThinkUp/docs/source/contribute/developers/mvc.rst

   <iframe width="850" height="500" src="run.php{if $log == 'full'}?log=full{/if}" style="border:solid black 1px">

 Notice the strange “if” statement in {curly braces}?
-That’s Smarty syntax.
-It’s telling the page that if the $log variable equals the string “full”, print ?log=full to the page.
+That's Smarty syntax.
+It's telling the page that if the $log variable equals the string “full”, print ?log=full to the page.
 But where did the $log variable come from?
-Near the bottom of UpdateNowController you will see this line of code: $this->addToView (‘log’, ‘full’);.
+Near the bottom of UpdateNowController you will see this line of code: $this->addToView (‘log', ‘full');.
 This is how controllers pass key=value pairs to Smarty templates.

 That just about covers the basics.
-If you have any further questions don’t hesitate to ping the :doc:`mailing list </contact>` or ask in the :doc:`IRC channel </contact>`.
+If you have any further questions don't hesitate to ping the :doc:`mailing list </contact>` or ask in the :doc:`IRC channel </contact>`.